For decades when a couple got divorced the kids automatically were placed

 be open with both parents and feel secure in their place in the family,

-the divorce process is made less damaging on children.
+the divorce process is made less damaging for children.
 We believe both

 parents, when fit, deserve the chance to play a vital role in raising

-For more information about child custody, visitation, and support call
+For more information about child custody, visitation, and support, contact

-an experienced family law attorney for answers to your questions.
-We can
+an experienced family law attorney at Moskowitz Law Group, LLC for answers